The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 For the loan to qualify for relief:

-the loan must be made after
+the loan must

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.